-There's a new authoring mode in the preview for System Center Updates Publisher to help you author your updates.
+There's a new authoring mode System Center Updates Publisher to help you author your updates.
 When you enable authoring mode, a Categories Workspace is added to the start screen.
 A new Detectoid button is also added to the Updates Workspace when authoring mode is enabled.

 - In upper left corner of the console, click on the Updates Publisher Properties tab, and then choose Options.

 - Check the box for Enable authoring mode.

 About the categories workspace

 The categories workspace enables update authors to organize updates that belong together.
 For instance, if you're an OEM, you might wish to organize your updates based on models or product lines.
 You can define multiple categories and child categories but not grand child categories as you're limited to two levels.

 Assign an update to a category